Books, or My Fetish

 On Over-Education, or The Economics of Thought

-Education in the U.S. is a tangled and highly politicized topic, and one that I hope to tackle in later posts.
-Right now though, I want to focus on the individual’s relationship to education – specifically higher education and the pursuit of advanced degrees – and because I’m the individual that I know best, I’m going to look at this through a fairly personal lens.
+Education in the U.S. is a political topic, I want to focus on the individual’s relationship to education – specifically higher education and the pursuit of advanced degrees – and because I’m the individual that I know best, I’m going to look at this through a fairly personal lens.

-As a caveat, I just want to state that I realize that I’m coming at this from a fairly privileged place.
+As a caveat, I just want to state that I realize that I’m coming at this from a financially privileged place.

 I have two advanced degrees, neither of which has led to my chosen career.
 Master’s degrees are costly, and mine are no different.
-The price is paid in time and effort, in the wobbling balance between work and life, and in money – never forget money.
+The price is paid in time and effort, in the wobbling balance between work and life, and in so much money

 I chose to pay these costs, not once but twice, and I take responsibility for those choices.
 But given the costs that I chose to pay, I would have expected the lack of concrete returns to distress me.
 And there are days when it does – deeply.